 The cloakroom is free of charge, however it is not always attended so visitors leave their belongings at the their own risk.

 Food and drink

 Many cafés, pubs and supermarkets are within short walking distance, including the cafés and restaurants of the Museum of London and the Barbican Centre which are open every day.
 Picnic lunches can be eaten in Guildhall Yard or green spaces nearby, such as St Paul's Churchyard.

-The Gallery has a small shop selling books, postcards, prints, exhibition related products, gifts and items for children.
+The Gallery has a shop selling books, postcards, prints, exhibition related products, gifts and items for children.

 Also within the Gallery...